kmhofmann/selene/docs/building.md

   `-DCMAKE_INSTALL_PREFIX=<your_custom_location>` to the *initial* CMake invocation.
   For example: `cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local/selene ..`.

-  Note how this approach can easily provide a much cleaner separation of library/application files on a library/application level on the filesystem.
+  Note how this approach can provide a much cleaner separation of library/application files on a library/application level on the filesystem.

 * Even *without* explicit installation, CMake adds a reference to the build tree location to the user-level CMake cache.